mengchen18/mengchen18.github.io/_posts/2018-01-30-proturn-shiny.md

 ---
 layout: post
-title: "Shiny tutorial - Fitting protein degradation or synthesis curve using 'proturn'"
+title: 'Fitting protein degradation or synthesis curve using R package "proturn" - The Shiny user interface'
 author: "Chen Meng"
 ---

-NOTE: This tutorial is only for the user interface of shiny app.
-To know how to start the shiny app or to understand the parameters, you need to read [this tutorial][linkproturntut]).
+NOTE: This tutorial is only for the shiny user interface of R pacakge [proturn](https://github.com/mengchen18/proturn).
+To know how to start the shiny app or to understand the parameters, please refere to [this tutorial][linkproturntut]).

 ### Uploading data
 ![Uploading data](/figure/proturnShiny/Slide1.JPG)